-Allows you select the type of activity you want to audit.
+Allows you to select the type of activity you want to audit.
 Based on your selections, SQL Compliance Manager collects and processes the corresponding SQL Server events.

 You can choose to audit event categories and user defined events.
-An event category includes related SQL Server events that occur at the server level.
-A user defined event is a custom event you create and track using the sp_trace_generateevent stored procedure.
+An event category includes related SOL Server events that occur at the server level.
+A user defined event is a custom event you create and track using the sp trace generateevent stored procedure.